sammck/tp-hub/README.md

 curl https://hub.${PARENT_DNS_DOMAIN}
 # you will receive "Found" due to a 302 redirect to the configured default shared app (/whoami/), which is expected
 ```

-Verify that the Traefik dashboard is functional by opening a web browser on any machine inside your LAN and navigating to
-http://${HUB_LAN_IP}:8080.
-The username is "admin" and the password is as you configured for the Traefik dashboard.

 ## Launch Portainer